ibnsultan/swap/readme.md

 Every line of code has and must be terminated by a delimiter which is a `semicolon(;)`

-To run your program initiate a CMD or Terminal in your project directory and run the command `swap file.sw`
+To run your program initiate a CMD in your project directory and run the command `swap file.sw`

 File should be replaced with the name of your file.